Cozy Peach Kitchen

 If you're the kind of person who enjoys eating peanut butter straight out of the jar, then you'll LOVE these chocolate peanut butter bites!

 This recipe is a great option if you want all the flavor and sweetness of peanut butter pie without the work.
-These energy bites are also made with oatmeal for extra texture and nutrition.
+The recipe works as bars or as energy bites!

 • Dietary features: vegan, vegetarian, soy-free, dairy-free, gluten-free optional, nut-free optional (use sunflower seed butter)